 New Mexico Advance Directive Form

-New Mexico advance directive provides instructions for health care providers concerning one’s end-of-life medical preferences.
-It also includes a medical power of attorney, which allows the principal to designate their health care agent who will be responsible for making medical decisions if they become incapacitated.
+New Mexico advance directive provides instructions for someone’s end-of-life medical preferences and appoints a health care agent.
+The designated agent will be responsible for making medical decisions on the principal’s behalf if they become incapacitated.

 New Mexico Advance Directive Form

-New Mexico advance directive provides instructions for health care providers concerning one’s end-of-life medical preferences.
-It also includes a medical power of attorney, which allows the principal to designate their health care agent who will be responsible for making medical decisions if they become incapacitated.
+New Mexico advance directive provides instructions for someone’s end-of-life medical preferences and appoints a health care agent.
+The designated agent will be responsible for making medical decisions on the principal’s behalf if they become incapacitated.

-New Mexico advance directive provides instructions for health care providers concerning one’s end-of-life medical preferences.
-It also includes a medical power of attorney, which allows the principal to designate their health care agent who will be responsible for making medical decisions if they become incapacitated.
+New Mexico advance directive provides instructions for someone’s end-of-life medical preferences and appoints a health care agent.
+The designated agent will be responsible for making medical decisions on the principal’s behalf if they become incapacitated.

 1. Home »